hrishirajx-gif/Customer_Segmentation_using_Unsupervised_Learning/README.md

 ## Notes

-- This is a learning project exploring different clustering techniques on the same dataset, not a production pipeline.
+- This is a student project exploring different clustering techniques on the same dataset, not a production pipeline, yet.
-- Cluster labels (0, 1, 2...) aren't consistent across algorithms — cluster 0 in K-Means isn't the same segment as cluster 0 in DBSCAN.
+- Note that cluster labels (0, 1, 2...) aren't consistent across algorithms — cluster 0 in K-Means isn't the same segment as cluster 0 in DBSCAN.